On the precanonical structure of the Schr\"odinger wave functional

-The magnetic term in Eq. (\ref{calE}) is pure gauge (in $y$-space), so that it does not change the eigenvalues of $\mathcal{E}$ in comparison with $\hat{H}$.
+The ``magnetic" term in Eq. (\ref{calE}) is pure gauge (in $y$-space), so that it does not change the eigenvalues of $\mathcal{E}$ in comparison with $\hat{H}$.
 Its influence reduces to the phase shift of the eigenstates of $\hat{H}$ by the factor $e^{ i\gamma^i y(\bx)\der_i y(\bx) /\ka}$.
-Note that Eq. (\ref{mschr}) is valid in the fibers of fields variables and their first jets over each point $\bx$, with $\bx$-s here just enumerating the fibers in which Eq. (\ref{mschr}) is written.
+Note that Eq. (\ref{mschr}) is valid in the fibers of field variables and their first jets over each point $\bx$, with $\bx$-s here just labeling the fiber in which Eq. (\ref{mschr}) is written.

-The additive $\frac12 (\nabla y(\bx))^2$ to the ``electric potential" term in Eq. (\ref{calE}) modifies the mass term in the potential term of the DW Hamiltonian operator.
+The addition $\frac12 (\nabla y(\bx))^2$ to the ``electric potential" term in Eq. (\ref{calE}) modifies the mass term in the potential term of the DW Hamiltonian operator.
 Namely, by substituting it into Eq. (\ref{dtbpsi0}) and integrating by parts using the property (\ref{v-term}), we conclude that under the restriction to $\Sigma$ the mass term $\frac12 m^2 y^2$ in $V(y)$ is replaced by \beq \frac12 y(\bx)(m^2 - \nabla^2) y(\bx) . \eeq Correspondingly, the parameter $m$ in the expressions of precanonical wave functions is formally replaced by $\sqrt{m^2 - \nabla^2}$, when they are restricted to $\Sigma$.